dapplo/Dapplo.CaliburnMicro/README.md

 This project is a combination of multiple Dapplo libraries, and brings roughly:
-- A bootstrapper for Caliburn.Micro with MEF (Managed Extension Framework)
+- A bootstrapper for Caliburn.Micro with Autofac
 - addons to your application, via Dapplo.Addons.
 Use MVVM via composition (e.g. you can make a context menu and have the items provided by addons)
 - configuration & translations based on interfaces via Dapplo.Config
 - Some UI components like System-tray icon, menus, wizard are provided with a MVVM first approach.
 - Automatically style your Views via MahApps (if there is a reference to the Dapplo.CaliburnMicro.Metro.dll this will be used automatically)

-THIS IS WORK IN PROGRESS, especially the dotnet core 3.0 support!

 Available Packages:
-- Dapplo.CaliburnMicro, Caliburn.Micro Bootstrapper for Dapplo.Addons which takes care of initializing MEF and o.a. your IShell ViewModel
+- Dapplo.CaliburnMicro, Caliburn.Micro Bootstrapper for Dapplo.Addons which takes care of initializing Autofac and o.a. your IShell ViewModel
 - Dapplo.CaliburnMicro.Dapp, adds a replacement for Application which helps to bootstrap
 - Dapplo.CaliburnMicro.Configuration, adds a MVVM configuration component and automatic Dapplo.Ini importing
 - Dapplo.CaliburnMicro.Translation, adds automatic Dapplo.Language importing